manchestercoffeearchive/manchestercoffeearchive.github.io/freezing-coffee.md

-## Appendix I - Areas for further research
+## Appendix - Areas for further research
 ------